scssphp/scssphp/README.md

     BUILD=1 vendor/bin/phpunit tests

 This will compile all the tests, and save results into `tests/outputs`.
+It also updates the list of excluded specs from sass-spec.

-To enable the `scss` compatibility tests:
+To enable the full `sass-spec` compatibility tests:

-    TEST_SCSS_COMPAT=1 vendor/bin/phpunit tests
+    TEST_SASS_SPEC=1 vendor/bin/phpunit tests

 ## Coding Standard